 The Insurance Company

 In the morning I made a phone call to my insurance company to explain the situation.
-Upon gathering some basic information the insurance phone rep reassured me that they will send a claims adjuster for a site visit to gather additional information.
+Upon gathering some basic information the insurance phone rep reassured me that they would send a claims adjuster for a site visit to gather additional information.
 Looking back, the one thing I should have done was to review my insurance policy to find out my deductible before filing a claim.
 If your deductible is close to the maximum cost of the damage, you might consider just paying out-of-pocket rather than risk being put into a high-risk bracket by your insurance company.

-When the claims adjuster stopped by I was eager to tell him all about my floors and the cause of damage.
+When the claims adjuster stopped by I was eager to tell him all about my floors and the cause of the damage.
 The claims adjuster started by introducing himself.
 After I explained the situation to him he proceeded by measuring the area and took a sample back to the lab for an appraisal.
-He reassured me they will be in touch shortly with more information.
+He reassured me they would be in touch shortly with more information.

 The Settlement